 While these particular poachers were caught, most poachers do not get caught due to a large amount of land and a very small staff to keep track of everyone and everything there.

 Experts are concerned that many commonly poached plants will become extinct.
-This concern is validated by the large number of plants labelled as endangered which are also commonly stolen from the wild.
+This concern is validated by the large number of plants labeled as endangered which are also commonly stolen from the wild.

 Many Poached Plants are Heading Toward Extinction